Table of contents

-It makes sense that no one wants to be associated with this kind of a person in order not to be suspected himself as an ineffective employee, so any gossip at all about such low-status co-workers would be rather an exception, especially if they are not part of one’s own team.
+It makes sense that no one wants to be associated with this kind of person in order to avoid being suspected himself as ineffective, so any gossip at all about such low-status co-workers would be rather an exception, especially if they are not part of one’s own team.

 At the end of the day, knowing (or even worse being friend with) such low-status people would reflect negative light on myself.

-Of course negative gossip is usually more interesting because it is rather a rare event (many people enjoy for that matter negative gossip about celebrities).
+For all intents and purposes, negative gossip is more interesting for it is a rather rare event (many people enjoy negative gossip about celebrities for that matter).

 Things are entirely different with people who are perceived as effective and popular.
-I would prefer to be associated with such people, and so does everyone else.
-And what could be a convenient way to show off with a connection to that person?
+I would prefer to be associated with such people, and so does everyone else I suppose.
+And what could be an expedient way to show off with a connection to that person?
 Talk about her and her deeds positively as if she is a good acquaintance of mine, what suggests belonging to the object’s social circle.

-Here in particular it is not so much confined to team boundaries, but stretches over the whole company.
+Here in particular it is not so much confined to team boundaries, but stretches across the whole organization.
 We want to be associated with the head of the department, the team leader, or ideally the CEO.

-The balance between competition and co-operation is a recurring theme in big corporations and in human societies in general.
+Balancing between competition and co-operation is an everlasting process in big corporations, and in human societies in general.

 According to evolutionary biologists, language is first and foremost an instrument for manipulation.

-That is essentially true for a phenomenon called gossip, which can enforce group standards and spreads valuable information within a group.
-But it can also be a means for self-promotion, boasting about connections to high-status persons through positive talk.
+That is essentially true for a phenomenon called gossip, that can enforce group standards and spreads valuable information within a group.
+But it can also be a means for self-promotion by boasting about connections to high-status persons through positive talk.

-It is critical to get a good understanding of this not to fall victim of manipulation and negative gossip yourself and to climb up the company ladder – if that is your goal.
+It is critical to get a good understanding of the phenomenon in order to avoid falling victim of manipulation and negative gossip yourself, and to climb up the company ladder – if that is your goal.